Coaching women, then men? Maine's Barron shows move can be made

 Even though Barron was well-known, there were questions about what Maine was doing.
 Assistant Kevin Reed heard it in his own high-school coaching circles, when some approached him and asked, "Your girls coach is now coaching the men?"

-"When you have a non-traditional approach to the head coach position, there's always going to be some naysayers out there," current Maine athletic director Ken Ralph says.
+"When you have a non-traditional approach to the head-coach position, there's always going to be some naysayers out there," current Maine athletic director Ken Ralph says.
 "The risk was more reputational than anything because if it doesn't work, people will then criticize it.
 Richard being a known quantity in this department, there was less risk because of that."

 Barron never set out to switch to coaching men.
 It simply happened, and truthfully, it happened only because Barron got sick.
 In fact, he thought he was going to die.